pghvlaans/sbotools/README.md

 * Post-Release
   * Download.pm: Unlink existing symlinks with the same name as new ones
   * sboinstall, sboupgrade: Unless CLASSIC is on, display time taken and successful builds at the end
+  * sbofind, sbocheck, sboconfig -l: Show a warning if the specified local overrides directory does not exist
+    * Thanks to Slack Coder for the suggestion.

 * 3.5 - 2025-03-26
   * sbofind: Use --exact-case to search for an exact match with case sensitivity